revpwn/revpwn.github.io/Writeups/rev/SunshineCTF-UselessVM/README.md

 |       7       |    222-255                    |
 |    default    |    < 32 or > 255              |

-We also have a operand that is generated based off of the number you choose for the opcode using `operand = opcode & 0x1f`.
+We also have an operand that is generated based off of the number you choose for the opcode using `operand = opcode & 0x1f`.
 The reason they have this range is for instructions that allow you to variate the functionality.
 The only 2 instructions that use this operand are instructions 1 and 2.

 After using the tricks to demangle the decompiler above, most of the functions in the switch should be straight forward enough to at least mostly decompile.
-However, here is a list of the instructions converted to psuedo-assembly
+However, here is a list of the instructions, after reversing each case in the switch statement, converted to psuedo-assembly

 ```
     1: "INC A"